Charlie-Gallie/Wordle/README.md

 A Wordle clone written in C++ using the [OLC::PixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine).

-# How to use
+# How to Compile

-To compile, you need provide your compiler with [olcPixelGameEngine.h](https://github.com/OneLoneCoder/olcPixelGameEngine/blob/master/olcPixelGameEngine.h), then put a file containing five-letter words separated by new lines in the same directory as the executable, such as [this one](https://github.com/charlesreid1/five-letter-words/blob/master/sgb-words.txt).
+You need provide your compiler with [olcPixelGameEngine.h](https://github.com/OneLoneCoder/olcPixelGameEngine/blob/master/olcPixelGameEngine.h), then put a file containing five-letter words separated by new lines in the same directory as the executable, such as [this one](https://github.com/charlesreid1/five-letter-words/blob/master/sgb-words.txt).
 Make sure the file is named "words.txt".